alexander-ugent/ai_mail_assistant/README.md

 ### 5) Test the end‑to‑end flow
 - Open an email in Outlook
-- Open “AI Mail assistant” from the ribbon
+- Open “AI Mail Assistant” from the ribbon
 - Click “Test Connection” → should show “Backend: ok”
 - Click “Process Email” → Summary, Action Items, and Draft appear
 - Click “Process Email (stream)” → Draft text streams in